Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Introduction

-We study the intermediate channels of FFN layers, which account for a large share of parameters in modern decoder LLMs and are a natural target for structured compression \citep{touvron2023llama2,dubey2024llama3,jiang2023mistral,yang2024qwen2}.
-Our starting observation is that loss sensitivity across FFN channels is extremely uneven.
-Using a Fisher-style proxy that combines activations with gradient information, we find that the top 1\% of channels per layer captures between \TopRhoMassMinPct\% and \TopRhoMassMaxPct\% of the total sensitivity mass (median \TopRhoMassMedianPct\%).
-We call these channels \textbf{supernodes}.
-Their sensitivity can exceed the layer mean by roughly three orders of magnitude, and often by more.
+We study the intermediate channels of SwiGLU FFNs, which account for a large fraction of the parameters in modern decoder LLMs \citep{touvron2023llama2,dubey2024llama3,jiang2023mistral,yang2024qwen2}.
+Our main diagnostic is a Fisher-style loss proxy (LP) that combines each channel's activation with the gradient signal projected onto its write direction.
+The resulting channel distribution is extremely skewed.
+In Llama-3.1-8B, the top 1\% of channels per layer captures between \TopRhoMassMinPct\% and \TopRhoMassMaxPct\% of the total LP mass, with median \TopRhoMassMedianPct\%.
+We call these top-LP channels \textbf{supernodes}.

-Supernodes are not merely statistical outliers: targeted ablations indicate that they are functionally critical.
-When we force a pruning mask to remove them, perplexity jumps from \PPLUnpruned{} to over $8\times 10^5$, even at only \MainSparsityPct\% sparsity (Appendix Table~\ref{tab:supernode-control}).
-Removing the same number of non-supernode channels is far less damaging.
-This points to one common failure mode of aggressive structured pruning: many methods eventually hit a very small set of channels that the model relies on heavily.
+Supernodes are not merely large activations or large-norm weights.
+Their LP values can exceed the layer mean by roughly three orders of magnitude, and targeted ablations show that they are functionally critical.
+Forcing a pruning mask to remove supernodes drives perplexity from \PPLUnpruned{} to more than $8\times 10^5$, even at only \MainSparsityPct\% sparsity, whereas removing the same number of non-supernode channels is far less damaging (Appendix Table~\ref{tab:supernode-control}).
+This identifies a concrete failure mode for aggressive structured pruning: pruning methods can tolerate many non-core removals, but fail sharply when they hit the small loss-critical core.

-Because LP is estimated on calibration data, we also separate two notions of stability.
-The \emph{phenomenon} is stable: extreme LP concentration appears across calibration domains.
-The \emph{identities} are less stable: the specific top-LP channels are domain-conditioned.
-In practice, this means that \SCAR{} should be calibrated on data representative of the intended deployment domain.
+Because LP is estimated from calibration data, we distinguish two types of stability.
+The phenomenon itself is stable: extreme LP concentration appears across calibration domains.
+The specific channel identities are less stable and depend on the calibration distribution.
+This implies a practical rule: \SCAR{} should be calibrated on data representative of the intended deployment domain.

-After identifying the supernode core, we ask whether nearby non-core channels contain structure that can guide pruning.
-Within each layer, channels with overlapping high-magnitude coordinates in their \(W_{\text{down}}\) columns cluster around supernodes, forming what we call \textbf{write halos}.
-These halo channels show measurable redundancy with respect to the protected supernode core.
-Across layers, channels in the next layer that read heavily from the supernode output support form \textbf{read halos}.
-We use halo structure as a secondary refinement, not as the main explanation for pruning behavior.